mozammil89/beckn-onix-aws-cdk/documentations/01-Deployment-CDK-Beckn-ONIX.md

 | documentdbstack| Filler for the actual file name         | This stack will create a documentDB cluster
 | rabbitmqstack  | Filler for the actual file name         | This stack will create a rabbitmq broker

+## AWS CDK ENVIRONMENT VARIABLES

+**Note:** Depending on the Beckn-ONIX component you wish to install, please update the `.env` file with the respective environment variables.

 #### AWS SPECIFIC MANDATORY VARIABLES ####

 | Environment Variables |   Example value | Description |